Brian E. Small has been a full-time professional bird and nature photographer

 wife Ana, daughter Nicole and son Tyler.

-Brian currently works as the Photo Editor of the American Birding Association's
+Brian worked as the Photo Editor of the American Birding Association's

 membership magazine Birding--a

-job he's held for the past 14 years.
-Brian also served on the advisory
+job he held for 15 years.
+He also served for 10 years on the advisory

 board of WildBird magazine, was a long-time photographic contributor